carp-lang/Carp/docs/Memory.md

 transferring ownership of a linear value to a new binding, we’re giving it a temporary way to access the value, without taking it over and moving it.

-Use the `&` operator to create a reference:
+Use the `&` operator, or `ref` special form, to create a reference:

 ```clojure
 (let [string @"hello, linear world!"